 If you want to get your feet wet in painting, but are not ready to deal with solvents and oil paints or the transparent layers of watercolors, you might find acrylic paints a great place to start.

-Acrylics dry faster than oils and are water-based paints that are not water soluble when dry.
+Acrylics incorporate the same pigments found in oils but the binder is a synthetic acrylic polymer.
+They are extremely versatile and responsive, and they will not yellow with time.
+Acrylics dry faster than oils and are water-based paints, yet unlike watercolors once they are dry the paint is not water soluble.
 They come in three different forms, heavy body, soft body, and fluid.
-Heavy body paints are like a firm paste, soft body paints are creamy, and Fluid paints are like using a viscous inks.
-With the different type of paints you can get a different effect according to Robert, who works in our fine arts department.
+Heavy body paints are like a firm paste, soft body paints are creamy, and fluid paints are like using viscous inks.
+With the different type of paints you can get different effects says Robert, who works in our fine arts department.

 Gel mediums are also great for creating new looks to your work; just mix the gel with a bit of a particular color to capture its hue, but still have a transparent paint.
 These mediums can even act as a glue and are great for collaging and as transfer mediums.